Tests4Py: A Benchmark for System Testing: Threats to Validity

 \section{Threats to Validity}

 For each bug in our benchmark, we investigated its causes to ensure the quality of the created test cases and the test generation.
-However, we may include tests that pass or fail for another reason than the underlying defect.
+However, we may include tests that pass or fail for reasons other than the underlying defect.
 To counter this threat, we verified that all tests (included or generated) pass or fail based on the oracle according to their labels.

 Even though we tried to stay as close as possible to the underlying defects, we may implement code that does not reveal the original bug.
 To minimize this risk, we verified the execution and oracles of all created test cases for correctness.